BRama10/easyai4all/README.md

 ## Contributing

-If you would like to contribute, please read our [Contributing Guide](https://github.com/BRama10/easyai4all/blob/main/CONTRIBUTING.md) and join our [Discord](https://discord.gg/T6Nvn8ExSb) server!
+If you would like to contribute, please read our [Contributing Guide](https://github.com/BRama10/easyai4all/blob/main/CONTRIBUTING.md)!

 ## Adding support for a provider
 We have made easy for a provider or volunteer to add support for a new platform.